RicherMans/Datadriven-GPVAD/README.md

 # Data driven VAD
-Repository for the work [Voice activity detection in the wild: A Data-driven VAD](www.localhost.com).
+Repository for the work [Voice activity detection in the wild: A data-driven approach using teacher-student training](www.localhost.com).

 ![Framework](figs/data_driven_framework.png)